cgabriel5/nodecliac/README.md

 ## Registry

-Some CLI apps are more complicated than others and will require the need of additional custom script files.
+Some CLI programs are more complicated than others and will require the need of additional custom script files.
 If this is the case, a command folder should be made under the following path: `~/.nodecliac/registry/COMMAND-NAME/`.
 For example, say we are creating an `.acmap` file for [yarn](https://yarnpkg.com/en/) and we need to run custom script files for a better auto-completion experience.
 These files should reside at `~/.nodecliac/registry/yarn/`.
 [See directory structure/files here](/resources/nodecliac).

 <details><summary>Show directory structures.</summary>